Adam-Kosicki/mrms-precipitation-analysis/transition_to_grib2.md

 This direct data lineage means that by transitioning to a GRIB2 workflow, TxDOT has the opportunity to align its process with the original, unmodified, and higher-precision data available, following best practices suggested by the source provider.

-### 4.0 Alignment with NOAA's Recommended Methodology
+### 4.0 Future Opportunity: Alignment with NOAA's Recommended Methodology

-The transition to GRIB2 allows for the adoption of data processing techniques that align with NOAA's documented best practices.
+The transition to GRIB2 creates an opportunity to adopt data processing techniques that align with NOAA's documented best practices.
 For estimating values from continuous grid data like precipitation fields, NOAA recommends **4-point bilinear interpolation**.

-The previous NetCDF workflow used a nearest-neighbor approach.
-While effective, it differs from the bilinear interpolation method recommended by NOAA for continuous data fields.
-To enhance the methodology, CTR is exploring a transition to NOAA's preferred approach.

-Bilinear interpolation can provide a more nuanced estimation of precipitation at a specific point (like a crash location) by calculating a weighted average of the values from the four surrounding grid points.
-This method better represents the continuous nature of rainfall, which can improve the precision of the data provided to TxDOT.
+This method can provide a more nuanced estimation of precipitation at a specific point (like a crash location) by calculating a weighted average of the values from the four surrounding grid points, better representing the continuous nature of rainfall.

-In line with NOAA's guidance, CTR has developed and is currently testing a bilinear interpolation method.
-The current implementation with `pygrib2` is a positive step forward from the nearest-neighbor approach.
-We see a clear path for further optimization, and we anticipate that adopting NOAA's own `wgrib2` utility could yield substantial performance gains.
+The current GRIB2 workflow uses a nearest-neighbor approach, which is fast and effective.
+However, a key advantage of moving to the GRIB2 ecosystem is that it opens a clear path toward future enhancements.
+Adopting bilinear interpolation, as recommended by NOAA, is a logical next step that could further improve precision.

+CTR recommends that after the initial transition to GRIB2 is complete, a follow-on effort should explore implementing bilinear interpolation.
+This could involve using NOAA's own `wgrib2` utility, which is the industry standard for GRIB2 data processing and would likely offer both high performance and accuracy.

 This highlights a key benefit of the GRIB2 ecosystem: it offers a clear, industry-standard roadmap for best practices.
 Following this path supports a methodologically sound and continuously improvable system.
 Such straightforward guidance is less apparent for derivative NetCDF files, which might require more complex, custom solutions to achieve similar data quality.